LucasDelfino92/morrowindsharp/main.md

 <details>
 	<summary>January 25th</summary>

-- ⚠️ (Audio) **MUSE 2.0.2 Necro Edit** now includes the optimization from the Necro Edit sub-package, instead of just the bug fixes.
+- ⚠️ (Audio) **MUSE 2.0.2 Necro Edit** now includes the optimization from the Necro Edit sub-package, instead of just the bug fixes, as well as the vanilla music for the introductory Imperial Prison Ship scene.
+- 🚫 (Audio) Moved **Idle Talk** to the add-on guide.
 </details>

 <details>